allencliu/gladiator-db-gui/README.md

     use gladiator;
     ```

-7. Load data from the CSV file into the `gladiators` table:
+7. Load data from the CSV file from `filepath:/gladiator_data.csv` into the `gladiators` table:

     ```sql
     load data local infile
-    "C:/College/Senior Year/Fall Term/CSE385/cse385-finalproject/gladiator_data.csv" into table
+    "~/gladiator_data.csv" into table
     gladiators
     fields terminated by ','
     optionally enclosed by '"'